 - 2 - 3 cooking apples

 - Clean and wash the elderberries.
-Wash the apples, but there is no need to peel or core them, just quarter them.
+Wash the apples, but there is no need to peel or core them, just cut them into quarters.

 - Place the fruit in a pot, cover with a lid and slowly let it warm up over low heat until the fruit releases its juices.
 Simmer very gently for about 45 minutes.
 Stir now and then if you feel it is necessary.

 - After about 45 minutes the fruit mixture is ready to be sieved.
 Put a sieve over another pot and pour the whole mixture through a cheesecloth over the sieve.
 Let the mass of berries and apples cool down before you start squeezing on the cheesecloth.
 This is very important because you can severely burn yourself if you try to squeeze out the liquid immediately.

 - Squeeze the pulp thoroughly and discard it.
 Add the sugar along with the juice of one lemon to the pot of red juice.
 Bring the mixture to a quick boil and pour it into sterilised bottles.